hunghsinke/P4D_Assignment-3/README.md

 Connect with Us page:
 If you hover over the "Connect now" button, you will find the button will change to light green.
 When you click on the button, you will see it changed to a darker green.
 I chose three different green for this button.

+Image use:
+The image for xxx
+Is from the Australian Institute of Aboriginal and Torres Strait islander Studies (AIATSIS).